Etsy SEO in 2026: The Complete Tag & Title Optimization Guide

 Aim for 3-5 word phrases in your tags.
 Long enough to be specific, short enough to match real searches.
 "Gold name necklace" beats both "necklace" (too broad) and "14k solid gold custom name necklace with box chain for her birthday" (too specific, nobody searches that).

 Etsy's own search bar is your best free research tool.
-Start typing a word and watch the autocomplete suggestions.
-Those suggestions come from real buyer searches.
+Start typing a product category and watch the autocomplete suggestions — those come from real buyer searches.
 If Etsy suggests it, people are looking for it.

 Titles That Work for Humans and Algorithms